OjeWilliams/WindowFunctions/codes/Other.md

 \
 [Question3](https://www.windowfunctions.com/questions/other/2): \
-We would like to group our cats by color
-Return 3 rows, each row containing a color and a list of cat names\
+We would like to find the average weight of cats grouped by breed.
+Also, in the same query find the average weight of cats grouped by breed whose age is over 1\
-Return: color, names Order by: color DESC \
+Return: breed, average_weight, average_old_weight Order by: breed\

 ```
 SELECT color, ARRAY_AGG(name)  AS names